 Collecting methods

-Sampling protocol for ground/undestory foraging and leaf litter fauna:
+Sampling protocol for ground, understory and leaf litter ant fauna:

-- Square plot of 20m x 20m, with at least six plots in primary forest and four in secondary forest at each study site.
+- Square plot of 20 m by 20 m, with at least 6 plots in primary forest and 4 in secondary forest at each study site.

 - Whole plot is exhaustively searched (hand collection), any available nesting microhabitat is surveyed starting from soil up to a height of two meters from the forest floor, the minimum collecting time is four person-hours per plot.